 3. Invest in internal & vendor resources

 In a successful DAP engagement, our client had two internal resources that were dedicated to the DAP full time.
 One internal resource spent about 230 total hours for four months learning this product, and they still were not an expert.
 A year later, that green user had become capable of developing content.
 In that same engagement, the vendor team was also really helpful in understanding when we needed to use professional service hours versus when we were proficient enough to safely build an internal knowledge base.

 Lean on vendor resources to get you up to speed efficiently.
 Our client purchased 60 service hours from the vendor for this initial launch.
 We used every single service hour to get to their first successful release.

 Build these hours into your DAP budget – you’ll definitely use it.

 4. Don’t layer a DAP onto a Nascent Technology

-New technologies combined with DAPs expose your organization to added risk of big updates that break things.
-Remember, DAP sits on top of your existing technology, so if UI changes or fields change, that could mean paying the vendor, or relying on someone internally to fix it.
+New technologies combined with DAPs expose your organization to the added risk of big updates that break things.
+Remember, DAP sits on top of your existing technology, so if UI changes or fields change, that could mean paying the DAP vendor or relying on someone internally to fix it.

 5. Treat it like a project, then a product